Influential cannabis companies and interest groups have come out in favor of the crackdown on the hemp extract cannabinoid Delta-8 THC.

 NHA Executive Director Erica McBride Stark said sales from the product helped some stores stay in business.

-The NHA posted a statement on its website clarifying its neutral stance and explaining some of the facts about the issue and arguments for both sides.
+The NHA posted a statement on its website.
+They clarified their neutral stance and explained facts about the issue and arguments for both sides.